oribarilan/lensline.nvim/providers.md

 # Providers

-Guidelines for writing custom providers for `lensline.nvim`.
+This guide is for **users** who want to create custom providers for lensline.nvim.
+For project development and contributing to the codebase, see [`CONTRIBUTE.md`](CONTRIBUTE.md).

 ## Architecture